Dark Matter Physics in General NMSSM: Introduction

 WIMPs can naturally arise in the supersymmetric extension of the SM in particle physics.
 Furthermore, supersymmetric theories possess numerous intriguing features, such as the absence of quadratic divergences, gauge coupling unification, and distinctive signatures of supersymmetric particles produced in present and future colliders.
 In the framework of the Minimal Supersymmetric Standard Model (MSSM), recognized as one of the most economical supersymmetric theories, the neutral electroweakino sector encompasses the mixing of Bino (denoted as $\tilde{B}$), Wino (referred to as $\tilde{W}$), and neutral Higgsinos (designated as $\tilde{H}_u$ and $\tilde{H}_d$), giving rise to the formation of four distinct neutralinos~\cite{Gunion:1984yn,Haber:1984rc,Djouadi:2005gj}.
 Among these, the lightest mass eigenstate, denoted as $\tilde{\chi}_1^0$, usually corresponds to the lightest supersymmetric particle (LSP) and acts as a feasible candidate of DM.
 It prefers to be $\tilde{B}$-dominated and co-annihilate with the $\tilde{W}$-like electroweakinos to achieve the measured relic abundance.
 As indicated by the research in Ref.~\cite{He:2023lgi}, the LZ experiment alone imposes a lower bound on the Higgsino mass, $\mu \gtrsim 380$ GeV, in the absence of strong cancellations between different contributions to the SI scattering.
-Although such a large $\mu$ may be naturally generated by the well-known Giudice--Masiero mechanism in the gravity-mediated supersymmetry breaking scenario~\cite{Giudice:1988yz}, it leads to severe fine-tuning problems in precisely predicting the mass of the $Z$ boson, after considering the Large Hadron Collider (LHC) Higgs discovery and non-observations of any DM and supersymmetric particle signals in experiments when the theory runs down from an infrared high-energy scale to the electroweak scale~\cite{Arvanitaki:2013yja,Evans:2013jna,Baer:2014ica}.
+This bound can be enhanced by several tens of GeV after incorporating the radiative correction to the scattering~\cite{Bisal:2023fgb,Bisal:2023iip}.
+Although such a large $\mu$ may be naturally generated by the well-known Giudice--Masiero mechanism in the gravity-mediated supersymmetry breaking scenario~\cite{Giudice:1988yz}, it leads to severe fine-tuning problems in precisely predicting the mass of the $Z$ boson, after considering the Large Hadron Collider (LHC) Higgs discovery and non-observations of any DM and supersymmetric particle signals in experiments when the theory runs down from an ultraviolet high-energy scale to the electroweak scale~\cite{Arvanitaki:2013yja,Evans:2013jna,Baer:2014ica}.